genesiscommunitysuccess/docs/docs/web-ui-reference/integrations/webpack.md

 ## Adding configuration and source

 Now that we've got our basic package and dependencies set up, let's create some source files and get things configured.
 Since we're going to be writing a bit of code, now is a great time to involve a code editor in the process.
-If you're looking for a great editor for TypeScript and front-end in general, we highly recommend [VS Code](https://code.visualstudio.com/).
+If you're looking for a great editor for TypeScript and front end in general, we highly recommend [VS Code](https://code.visualstudio.com/).

 Open the `alpha-webpack` folder in your favorite editor.
 You should see your `package.json` along with a `package-lock.json` and a `node_modules` folder.